-The value of an in-house adversary
+The value of running your adversary's strategy in-house

 This is written with the assumption that you know what a market maker is and what an order book is.
 For a solid primer, check out the first three sections of this opinion piece.